 It Is Important to Know Not Only What You Can Expect of a Well-Developed Face Recognition System, but Also How You Can Maximize Its Potential Through Its Optimal Installation and Correct Use.

 A team that has spent decades helping others build software products, up until recently we had no product of our own.
-While many fellow-Ukrainians dream big and look to score funding to turn their nearshore IT outfits into product companies, just happened to follow quite a different scenario.
+While many fellow-Ukrainians dream big and look to score funding to turn their nearshore IT outfits into product companies, we just happened to follow quite a different scenario.

 The mundane need to better secure our spacious office premises and the fact that we had several good AI experts with a fitting set of skills created a synergy that has influenced our company direction quite a bit, and made us into a product-driven software vendor.
 Moreover, we are now one with an innovative AI product a huge number of businesses would, probably, be feeling a lot more secure and confident with than without.

 So, what can our product, — an innovative Face Recognition system, — do, what makes it efficient, and how can one further hike up the efficiency of such a system by installing it more optimally in one’s office premises?

 Hence, is the first tip we can give:

 The system you install must have a sufficient set of interfaces that will allow it to be used in conjunction with your access control and HRM systems for adding new people and inputting other data.

-Currently, the version of our system, installed on our premises, comprises a total 4 cameras.
+Currently, the version of our system, installed on our premises, comprises a total of 4 cameras.

-One of the more important things the efficiency of your Face Recognition process will be heavily impacted by and also one you should pay a lot of attention to is the positioning of your cameras.
+One of the more important things the efficiency of your Face Recognition process will be heavily impacted by and one you should pay a lot of attention to is the positioning of your cameras.

 Your cameras must be positioned so, that they will capture as many front-face images of your visitors, as possible.
 In other words, front-face is always preferable to any other angle.

 Your cameras must be positioned in such a way, that your visitors' faces will be lit sufficiently.